jpdery/moobile-core-doc/Source/ViewController/ViewControllerStack.md

 ##### Extends [Moobile.ViewController](../ViewController/ViewController.md)

-Provides a controller that manages stack of controllers with methods to move from one view controller to another using a transition.
+Provides a controller for managing a stack of controllers with methods to move from one view controller to another using a transition.

 Initialization {#initialization}
 --------------------------------------------------------------------------------